EvanKunkel/CMPSC442FinalProject/README.md

 The following describes the code used in rl_tutor.py

 The code presents the user with arithmetic math problems, ranging from including 2 to 4 numbers.
-The numbers in the problems are integers in the range of (number_range).
+The numbers in the problems are integers between 1 and 12 (inclusive).
 The operations that may appear in the problem are addition, subtraction, multiplication, and division.
 In the case of division, the problem is checked to make sure there is an integer solution.
+The user enters their integer solution (which may be negative) and is told if they are correct or incorrect.

 For each level, the user is given a number of problems.
 The user is rewarded with a scored based on the number of correct answers.